 When a preference eligible individual applies for any career service position with the City that does not require an examination, or where examination and/or interview results are other than a numeric score, the individual shall be given preference in interviewing and hiring for the position.

 All applicants for employment, promotion and/or volunteer service may be finger printed and have their records checked in State and National Bureaus.
 Before appointment, further investigation may be made of the applicant's background by the Police Department to establish that the applicant's character is above reproach and that the applicant has not committed any felony, misdemeanor involving moral turpitude, or is not a habitual petty law violator.
 An evaluation of criminal history will be a factor in determining employment eligibility.
 Applicants will not be considered for employment, promotion or volunteer service if they have been convicted of a felony or a misdemeanor involving moral turpitude within the last seven (7) years, or until such convictions are eligible for expungement, whichever is longer.
 Further, applicants will not be considered if they have been convicted of any other misdemeanor within the last three (3) years, the commission of which is indicative of conduct or character inconsistent with that of those entrusted to perform public service, or until such convictions are eligible for expungement, whichever is longer.
+Applicants convicted of a misdemeanor alcohol/drug related traffic offense may be eligible after seven (7) years from the date of conviction.
 If a job position, whether paid or volunteer, requires that an applicant work with minors, such as a lifeguard, coach, or other recreation worker, those convicted of offenses involving minors shall not be hired, regardless of when the conviction occurred.
 An applicant seeking employment as a (CDL) driver subject to the alcohol/controlled substance testing provisions of 49 CFR Part 382 is required to provide written consent to previous employer(s) to release to Layton City the results of related drug and alcohol testing during the previous two (2) years; applicants with positive tests within one (1) year shall not be hired; applicants with positive tests beyond one year will be required to provide the City with a certification from a reputable substance abuse program that the employee is sober, has successfully completed the treatment program and has the potential for full recovery.
 A licensed professional medical practitioner that specializes in substance abuse should sign this certification.
 Background investigations shall be completed prior to an applicant assuming any duties with the City.
 During any character investigation, the Human Resources Division reserves the right to verify any statements or references made by the applicant in the application.

 Exception For Court Ordered Community Service